 Unfamiliar rooms may indicate there are unexplored areas within, new internal potentials to experience.
 If the dreamer did not explore a room or area due to anxiety while dreaming, they can explore that space by re-imagining themselves there.
 In Dream Discovery we call the re-imagining process Dream Re-Living™ because it brings the dream to life in the present moment.
 Another option is to use the dream incubation method on subsequent nights to re-live the dream again while sleeping and explore that space (as described in the Dream Discovery blog Creative Dream Problem Solving).

 We support the dreamer in exploring options, even anxiety producing ones, rather than avoiding them since the same fears will likely return in another dream and may also be limiting the dreamer in daily life.
-Dreamers can have confidence in exploring the unknown in a dream since their psyche is leading them there to experience something yet revealed, resolved or realized – a new chapter in life.
+Dreamers can have confidence in exploring the unknown in a dream since their psyche is leading them there to experience something not yet revealed, resolved or realized – a new chapter in life.

 Here are more questions to use as a guide for discovering more about the meaning of a house in a dream.
 Similar questions can be used for other dream symbols: